andrewd-sysdig/sysdig-vm-importer/README.md

 ## Usage

-Make sure you have a Sysdig Vulnerability Report configured to run daily for all vulnerabilities in CSV and compressed in GZ format.
+You must have a Sysdig Runtime Vulnerability Report configured to run daily at midnight for all vulnerabilities in CSV and compressed in GZ format.
+> Note: *Do not* use the Generate Now button in this report as this will cause issues with counting vulnerabilities multiple times.
+It is important the report only runs once a day at midnight.

 ![Sysdig VM Report Example](img/sysdig_vm_report.png)